What Is Orthostatic Hypotension?

 Medication Review

 Identify and adjust drugs that cause or worsen OH: antihypertensives (especially alpha-blockers and diuretics), tricyclic antidepressants, antipsychotics, levodopa, nitrates.
-Reduce doses or switch to alternatives with a smaller hypotensive effect.
+Reduce doses or switch to alternatives with less hypotensive effect.

 Non-Pharmacologic Measures